ska-telescope/ska-rucio-task-manager/tutorial/README.md

 You will need the following software installed:

-- Git
+- git
-- Docker
+- docker
-- Python3
+- python3
 - vim (or any other text editor)
 - jq
+- bash

 In addition, you will need:

 - An ESCAPE IAM account (for datalake auth) with membership to the `escape/ska` group
  - An SKA IAM account (for monitoring auth) with membership to the `monitoring/grafana/editor` group

 ## Getting the package